MapsPeople/docs/src/android/v3/getting-started-on-directions.md

     </mi-tab-panel>
 </mi-tabs>

-When the first leg has been set, all there is left to be done is create a forward and back functionality to go through the whole route.
-Here we will just create 4 simple buttons; one for going to the next leg of the route, one for going back to the previous leg of the route, one to clear the generated route and one to reload the generated route.
+When the first leg has been set, all there is left is to create a previous and next functionality to go through the whole route.
+Here we will just create 4 simple buttons; one for going to the next leg of the route, one for going back to the previous leg of the route, one to clear the generated route, and one to reload the generated route.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>